+1-802-778-9005

 Every business that invests in payroll software or a professional employer organization (PEO) has liabilities in payroll service costs.
 When working with payroll software, you may pay your service costs at the end of every month or the beginning of the following month, similar to credit card or utility bills.

 PEO costs may have monthly or yearly contract fees.
 Payroll companies have various pricing structures.
 It’s essential to compare payroll software costs before you sign up because one pricing structure may be less expensive than another.
-Below are the six payroll software pricing structures:

-• Base fee: This is a monthly charge or per-payroll fee.
+• Base Fee: This is a monthly charge or per-payroll fee.

-• Per-employee fee: The vendor charges for each employee enrolled in the service.
+• Per-Employee Fee: The vendor charges for each employee enrolled in the service.

-• Monthly fee: A vendor may charge a fixed price for unlimited employees.
+• Monthly Fee: A vendor may charge a fixed price for unlimited employees.

-• Set fee: This fee is based on automated software the employer uses for data entry and monitoring.
+• Set Fee: This fee is based on automated software the employer uses for data entry and monitoring.

 • Custom Quote: Some payroll services provide custom quotes for each client who needs personalized software to fit their needs.

-• License fee: A company pays this fee for business software or add-ons to existing software.
+• License Fee: A company pays this fee for business software or add-ons to existing software.
 The license fee can be a one-time fee or a term contract.

 Other Payroll Costs